GeoDaCenter/opioid-policy-scan/data_final/metadata/ForeclosureRate.md

 ### Description of Data Processing:

 Foreclosure and delinquency data was wrangled and cleaned.
-Tract level estimates were aggregated (mean) up to county-level and state-level, and appropriate gegraphic boundary labels were selected for inclusion in final datasets.
+Tract level estimates were aggregated (mean) up to county-level and state-level, and appropriate geographic boundary labels were selected for inclusion in final datasets.

 ### Key Variable and Definitions: